 Electrical Valve Body Conductor Plate Sensors

 A defective transmission conductor plate is generally diagnosed by the speed sensor codes it produces when it has failed.
 This conductor plate is located on top of the transmission valve body, which can be accessed from under the vehicle.
 Repair of this component is not feasible, so the part must be replaced with a new one produced by the manufacturer, available from the Mercedes dealership.
 The replacement of the conductor plate requires removal of the transmission valve body.
-When the health body is removed, the conductor plug must also be removed, and should always be replaced with a new one.
+When the valve body is removed, the conductor plug must also be removed, and should always be replaced with a new one.

 Conductor Plug Leaking Fluid into Wiring Harness and Computer